juliaolivieri/COMP_162/lecture7/review1.md

 # Review of Introduction to R

+Note: bolded questions are "challenge" questions

 ## Exploring RStudio

 1. Create a new R script file, and save it as `lecture7.R`.
 2. Add a comment to the beginning of your script by using `#`.
 What happens when you try to run this line of code?
+I recommend including comments throughout this classwork to help you remember what you did.
 3. Evaluate the mathematical expression `(400/20) + 22` in the console.
 Then add it to your script file, and evaluate it there.
 Is there a difference?
 Which is preferrable?
 4. Try writing `-3:6` in your script and evaluating it.
 What is the output?
 What do you think the output will be if you instead input `4:93`?
 Check to see if you were right.
 5. Check the documentation of the `min` function by running `?min` in your script.
 What does this function do based on the documentation?